shoui520/shoui520.github.io/docs/resources.md

 Refer to the tools section for info on how to make lookups easier for manga.

-- **[※ Mangatan all-in-one](https://github.com/KolbyML/Mangatan?tab=readme-ov-file#setup-windows)** - Easy to use all-in-one solution for reading Japanese manga with automatic OCR for seamless Yomitan lookups. [index.min.json file here](https://raw.githubusercontent.com/keiyoushi/extensions/repo/index.min.json)
+- **[※ Manatan all-in-one](https://github.com/KolbyML/Manatan)** - Easy to use all-in-one solution for reading Japanese manga with automatic OCR for seamless Yomitan lookups.
+Supports Desktop, iOS, and Android. [index.min.json file here](https://raw.githubusercontent.com/keiyoushi/extensions/repo/index.min.json)
 - [Archive.org 2019 Archive](https://archive.org/download/2019-japanese-comics-pack) - Archive of some manga.
 - [BilingualManga](https://bilingualmanga.org/) - Yomitan compatible & one-click translation.
 - **[Hakuneko Manga Downloader](https://hakuneko.download/)** - You can download Japanese manga here, use a combination of the `raw` and `japanese` tags.